Faculty

 RESEARCH

-I am interested in the ecology of population extinction, species coexistence, species invasions, and emerging diseases.
+I am interested in the ecology of species invasions and zoonotic diseases, and in the underlying population ecology of small populations.
 Dynamics leading to the alternatives of persistence and extinction influence applied ecological problems from conservation of threatened species to rapid spatial spread of invasive species and emerging diseases.